thh0003/Quizzer/README.md

 4) Run a quiz with your the defaults but with your quiz file (/home/tholmes/as3/QFILES/test100.q.txt) java -jar /home/tholmes/asg3/Quizzer.jar -q /home/tholmes/asg3/QFILES/test100.q.txt

+5) Make the current user an Admin.
+Which allows the user to make and see the Quiz Log File. java -jar /home/tholmes/asg3/Quizzer.jar -A AlanTuringCrackedEnigma

+6) Make and show the Log file. java -jar /home/tholmes/asg3/Quizzer.jar -L logfile.txt

 NOTE 2: Sample question files are located in the QFILES subfolder.